Mental Health Care For Trauma Survivors: Trauma Therapy UK

 What is post-traumatic stress disorder (PTSD)?

 Post-traumatic stress disorder is a complex mental health condition that can arise out of a traumatic experience.
-It is estimated that one in 10 people in the UK will experience PTSD during their lifetimes.
+It is estimated that one in 10 people in the UK will experience PTSD during their lifetime.

 Symptoms of post-traumatic stress disorder